sudheerao/Angular-Flask-Python-3-framework/README.md

         #Fill in your username, password and database name/host etc

-#### Step 3 : Declare your Resource and it's fields in a YAML file as follows
+#### Step 3 : Declare your Module and it's fields in a YAML file as follows

 For a list of supported fields please see https://github.com/Leo-g/Flask-Scaffold/wiki/Fields